 \subsubsection{Relativistic treatment}

-The relativistic analysis of linear peculiar velocities imposes no constraints on the perturbed spacetime and, crucially, it also accounts for the gravitational input of the peculiar flux~\cite{TT,MaT,MiT}.
+The relativistic analysis of linear peculiar velocities imposes no constraints on the perturbed spacetime, and crucially, it also accounts for the gravitational input of the peculiar flux~\cite{TT,MiT,T}.
 The latter feeds into Einstein's equations and emerges into the equations monitoring a cosmological model endowed with a peculiar-velocity field.
-As a result, there is no longer need neither to introduce an ad hoc scalar potential ($\varphi$) for the 4-acceleration (see Eq.~(\ref{qN4A}) above), nor adopt the ansatz $\dot{\varphi}=-\Theta/3$ for its time evolution.
-Instead, the 4-acceleration emerges naturally in the linear formulae governing the evolution of the density and the expansion gradients.
+As a result, there is no longer any need to introduce an ad hoc scalar potential ($\varphi$) for the four-acceleration (see Eq.~\ref{qN4A}) or adopt the ansatz $\dot{\varphi}=-\Theta/3$ for its time evolution.
+Instead, the four-acceleration emerges naturally in the linear formulae governing the evolution of the density and the expansion gradients.
 These are respectively given by~\cite{T}

 and